UniversalDependencies/docs/_u-overview/specific-syntax.md

 # Specific constructions

-This document is a placeholder for the language-specific overview of guidelines for specific constructions.
+This document is a placeholder for the overview of general guidelines for specific constructions.